buildbot/buildbot/master/docs/relnotes/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * The buildmaster now requires at least Twisted-14.0.1.

-* GitLabStatus was present in buildbot 0.8.12 release, but is no more in 0.9.0 (:bug:`3286`).
-  Gitlab community should be able to easily port it using :py:class:`~buildbot.reporters.http.HttpStatusBase`

 * Web server does not provide /png and /redirect anymore (:bug:`3357`).
   This functionality is used to implement build status images.